Foundation Seminar 2020 Application

 Participants will be placed based on the reviewers' assessment of the particular needs expressed in the application.
 Foundations Notre Dame will be live streamed and accepts schools who apply with a team of more than three teachers.
 Foundations New Orleans is normally limited to 3 teachers per school and requires the on-site participation of all team members.
 Schools choosing to send three teachers representing the three subject areas of biology, physics and/or chemistry, and religion/theology will receive first priority.

-Please note that you will also need to submit brief essays to the following four questions which will help us to evaluate your specific needs:
+Please note that you will also need to submit brief essays to the following three questions which will help us to evaluate your specific needs:

-- What do you expect to learn and achieve by participating in the seminar?
+What do you expect to learn and achieve through participating in the seminar?
+(250-500 words)

-- How will you implement interdisciplinary engagement between science and religion at your school with faculty and students?
+How will you be able to implement interdisciplinary engagement between science and faith at your school with faculty and students?
+(250-500 words)

-- Have your teachers worked together in the past to bring science and religion into dialogue?
-If so, how?
+Have your teachers worked together in the past to bring faith and science into dialogue?
+(250-500 words)

 Thank you again for your application.